-Novel radioimmunotherapy product combines targeting of MVT-5873 with potency of radiation therapy
+Novel radioimmunotherapy product combines the targeting specificity of Therapeutic (MVT-5873) with potency of radiation therapy

-MVT 1075 is a radioimmunotherapy product that combines established efficacy of radiation therapy with tumor specific targeting.
+Radioimmunotherapy (MVT-1075) combines the established clinical efficacy of radiation therapy with tumor specific targeting.
 It has the potential to deliver a more potent HuMab-5B1 based product.
-MVT 1075 uses small doses of our MVT-5873 antibody coupled to a radioisotope to target pancreatic cancer cells and kill them.
+MVT-1075 uses small doses of our HuMab-5B1 antibody coupled to a radioisotope to target pancreatic cancer cells and kill them.

 Discovery Phase complete